SerhiiTest/okotoki-test-task/README.md

 - Text Rendering: Uses Roboto SemiCondensed ExtraLight with MTSDF atlas (generated via msdf-atlas-gen)
 - Single-file implementation for simplicity

+## Structure
+Minimal, straightforward design demonstrating core rendering concepts.
+## Potential Improvements
+- Split code into multiple files for better organization.
+- Enhance text rendering with effects (outline, shadow, animations).
+- Simplify OpenGL handling for VAOs, shaders, and program switching.
+- Enable rendering of multiple different graphs using a single shader by adding an index uniform for y-offset.

 ## How to Run
 1. Clone the repository:
    ```bash